No-knock warrant: History

-The use of no-knock warrants is a product of the country's "war on drugs" launched by President Richard Nixon in the 1970s, and which gained momentum in the 1980s under President Ronald Reagan.
+The use of no-knock warrants is a product of the country's "war on drugs" launched by President Richard Nixon in the 1970s, which gained momentum in the 1980s under President Ronald Reagan and which as of 2024 is ongoing and widely viewed as a policy failure.
 It is associated with the militarization of police.

 Legal authority

 English common law has required law enforcement to knock-and-announce since at least Semayne's case (1604), and in Miller v.
 United States (1958), the Supreme Court of the United States recognized that police must give notice before making a forced entry.
 In the U.S. federal criminal law, the rule generally requiring knock-and-announce is codified at 18 U.S.C § 3109.

 The 1963 Supreme Court ruling Ker v.
 California set a precedent in favor of forcible police entries involving drugs out of concern that evidence could be destroyed.
 However, in Wilson v.
 Arkansas (1995) the Court created an exception to prevent the destruction of evidence.
 Richard v.
 Wisconsin in 1997 sought to add more clarification, allowing for no-knock searches when police have "a reasonable suspicion that knocking and announcing their presence, under the particular circumstances, would be dangerous or futile, or that it would inhibit the effective investigation of the crime by, for example, allowing the destruction of evidence," according to the ruling.
-Both the 1995 and 1997 rulings allowed local and state judges a lot of discretion in determining what constitutes “reasonable suspicion.”
+Both the 1995 and 1997 rulings allowed local and state judges a lot of discretion in determining what constitutes "reasonable suspicion."

 In Hudson v.
 Michigan (2006) the Court held by a 5–4 vote that the exclusionary rule does not require the suppression of evidence police seize during an illegal forced entry.

 According to the United States Department of Justice:

 No-knock warrants may be issued in every state except Oregon (prohibited by state law), Florida (prohibited by a 1994 state supreme court decision), Virginia (prohibited through legislation passed in 2020), and Tennessee (prohibited through legislation passed in 2021).
 In Utah, a 2014 law prohibits no-knock warrants for cases involving only drug possession.
 A 2021 law passed in Maine limits no-knock warrants to certain high-risk situations and requires the use of body cameras.
 Thirteen states have laws explicitly authorizing no-knock warrants, and in 20 additional states, no-knock warrants are routinely granted.